philip-khor/mixtape-code/README.md

 This repo provides replication code for the book [“Casual Inference: The Mixtape”](http://scunning.com/stata.html) by Scott Cunningham.

+This fork is an experiment in using tidyverse code for econometrics, specifically constructing pipe-oriented workflow.
+In some places it gets rather awkward, so this shouldn't be used as a reference to the text; more of a code repository with ideas for integrating tidyverse packages such as dplyr, broom and estimatr into an econometrics workflow.

 ## Chapters

   - [Properties of